How Each Console Giant Will Try To Own The Next Generation

 Summer is here.
 The air is warm.
 Thunderstorms are rolling through and new video game consoles should be getting shown to us soon.
-While there may be no E3 this year, the anticipation around the opportunity to see more of the highly anticipated Playstation 5 and Xbox: Series X is extremely high.
-While we know what the Series X looks like after Microsoft unveiled it at December’s game awards, we are still awaiting anything beyond a Wired article in relation to the PlayStation 5.
+There may be no E3 this year, but the anticipation around the opportunity to see more of the highly anticipated Playstation 5 and Xbox: Series X is extremely high.
+We know what the Series X looks like after Microsoft unveiled it at December’s game awards, and are still awaiting anything beyond a Wired article in relation to the PlayStation 5.

 The last generation is largely considered a victory for Sony with the PlayStation 4 outselling the Xbox One and having a deeper and stronger library of games.
 Of course, Sony has not been without their own faults this generation.

-While Microsoft embraced the new trend of crossplay, allowing gamers to play games with each other no matter the console they owned, Sony strongly pushed against it throughout the generation with only a handful of exceptions to major titles like Fortnite and Rocket League.
+Microsoft embraced the new trend of crossplay, allowing gamers to play games with each other no matter the console they owned.
+Sony strongly pushed against it throughout the generation with only a handful of exceptions to major titles like Fortnite and Rocket League.
 On the other side though you have PlayStation with very strong exclusive titles like Uncharted 4, Street Fighter V, Marvel’s Spiderman, God of War, Persona 5, Horizon Zero Dawn, and the list can really go on.
 The Xbox One tried to continue some of their long-lasting titles such as Halo and Gears of War, but the reactions to Gears was that it was good, not great, and the less said about Halo 5‘s campaign the better.

 While it’s hard to predict a company’s overall strategy going into a new generation, we can make some educated guesses.
 In the last few years, both companies have positioned themselves for the next generation.
 We’ve heard chatter and it’s always worth noting what has made each successful in the past.
 The first PlayStation arrived on the scene in 1994 and the first Xbox in 2001.
 Over the decades they have found what worked for them and it would not be surprising to see them stay in their lane, as it were, while appealing to both long-time fans and new ones.
 With all that said, let’s take a look at the tale of the tape, at least as it stands right now.